 BETWEEN: Yothu Yindi Foundation Aboriginal Corporation

 a.
-The Yothu Yindi Foundation Aboriginal Corporation (“YYF”) organises and facilitates the Garma event (“Garma”), which will take place at Gulkula, Gunyanyara, Yirrkala and other locations in northeast Arnhem Land in the Northern Territory of Australia during the month of July and August 2016.
+The Yothu Yindi Foundation Aboriginal Corporation (“YYF”) organises and facilitates the Garma event (“Garma”), which will take place at Gulkula, Gunyanyara, Yirrkala and other locations in northeast Arnhem Land in the Northern Territory of Australia during the month of August 2018.

 b.
 YYF represents those Yolngu people who have the rights to perform, create, and reproduce various literary, dramatic, artistic and musical works at Garma, which comprise the corpus of ritual knowledge, known as Indigenous Cultural and Intellectual Property (ICIP), held or owned by them in accordance with Aboriginal tradition.
 ICIP is more fully explained in the annexed document marked “A”.

 c.
-YYF wishes to protect the moral and legal rights of those Yol?gu people referred to in Recital B in respect of their intellectual property and ICIP.
+YYF wishes to protect the moral and legal rights of those Yolngu people referred to in Recital B in respect of their intellectual property and ICIP.

 d.
 The Recorder wishes to attend Garma and make a record of Garma.